pchalamet/Supercluster.KDTree/README.md

 #### Special Thanks

 * Thanks to [CodeandCats](https://github.com/codeandcats) for the original implementation that this was based off.
 I had fun ~~tearing apart~~ reading your code. ;)
+* Thanks to [Prof. Hanan Samet](http://www.cs.umd.edu/~hjs/) for writing an amazing book on spatial and metric data structures.
+The book provided much insight and knowledge.
 * Thanks to [César Souza](https://github.com/cesarsouza) for your work on machine learning for .NET.
 It has inspired me to try and do better!
 * Also a small thanks to [BlueRaja](https://github.com/BlueRaja).
 While I didn't use any of your code your [high speed priority queue](https://github.com/BlueRaja/High-Speed-Priority-Queue-for-C-Sharp) inspired me to write my own custom data structure for the nearest-neighbor list which turned out to be way faster than any "off the shelf" solution.